Lost pensions – how to track them down

-It’s estimated that one in six people may have lost touch with an old pension scheme.
-Even if you have only a small amount saved in these schemes, it is still worth tracking them down.
-They could provide extra pension later on or a cash sum straight away.
+It’s easy to lose track of your pensions.
+And even if you have only a small amount in these schemes, it is still worth tracking them down.
+They could provide extra income later on or some cash straight away.

 Over the years, you may accumulate bits and pieces of pension from many different sources.
 This may include: